Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

-library(spatstat) # For point processes simulations and related application library(doParallel) # For parallel computation library(LaplacesDemon) # For ESS() and logdet() function
+library(spatstat) # For point processes simulations and related application library(doParallel) # For parallel computation library(LaplacesDemon) # For ESS() and logdet() function library(latex2exp) # For mathematics symbol in the plot
 ```

 The explanations of each function and almost each line of the code in [`Algorithm_Functions_for_RSPP.R`] are provided in the corresponding comments in the file.